Entrance: Via Liguria 20

-A performance by & with Marie-Caroline Hominal starring Samuel Gross as the auctioneer.
+A performance by & with Marie-Caroline Hominal and an auctioneer.

 Accompanied by Sandro Rossetti on the bass drum and Samuel Pajand on the trumpet, Marie-Caroline Hominal invites to a stroll.
 The parade inspired by circus and carnival opens to a dreamlike dimension, with interludes proposed such as spoken or danced short stories.